mindersec/minder/docs/docs/cli/medic_policy_status_get.md

 ### Synopsis

-The medic policy_status get subcommand lets you get policy status within a mediator control plane for an specific provider/group or policy id and repo-id.
+The medic policy_status get subcommand lets you get policy status within a mediator control plane for an specific provider/group or policy id, entity type and entity id.

 ```
 medic policy_status get [flags]